Make an Appointment

 At Lifeline of Berks County, all services are free and confidential.

-Lifeline offers peer counseling, reproductive health education, material services, and referrals.
-Our pregnancy tests, limited ultrasound confirmation of pregnancy, options education and STI testing are for education and are not meant to replace your regular medical care.
+For clients who come to Lifeline for a pregnancy test, Lifeline offers peer counseling, reproductive health education, material services, and referrals.
+Our pregnancy tests, limited ultrasound confirmation of pregnancy, options education, and STI testing are for education and are not meant to replace your regular medical care.

 Lifeline of Berks County does not provide or refer for abortions.
 We do listen and help you get the information you need about all of your options.